JSConfBp/2015.jsconfbp.com/src/documents/diversity-sponsorship.html.md

 Unfortunately there are people who still can't make it, because of some social, financial or medical disadvantagement.
 We would like to give them a chance.
 We also aim to help underrepresented groups in tech to attend and lowering the barriers for them.
-This includes but isn’t limited to: e.g. women, people of color, people with disabilities, LGBT* people etc.
+This includes but isn’t limited to: women, people of color, LGBTQIA+ people, and disabled people.

 To help them, we provide a **limited number of free, Diversity Supported tickets**.
 Anyone can apply for a ticket, using this form, right now: